Rum: Colonial North America

 In "The Doctor's Secret Journal", an account of the happenings at Fort Michilimackinac in northern Michigan from 1769 to 1772 by Daniel Morison, a surgeon's mate, it was noted that there was not much for the men to do and drinking rum was very popular.
 In fact, Ensign Robert Johnstone, one of the officers, "thought proper to turn trader by selling (the) common rum to the soldiers & all others by whom he might gain a penny in this clandestine Manner".
 To conceal this theft, "he was observed to have filled up several Barrels of common rum with boiling water to make up the Leakage".
-Ensign Johnstone had no trouble selling this diluted rum.

 The popularity of rum continued after the American Revolution; George Washington insisted on a barrel of Barbados rum at his 1789 inauguration.

 Rum started to play an important role in the political system, and candidates attempted to influence the outcome of an election through their generosity with rum.
 The people would attend the hustings to see which candidate appeared more generous.
 The candidate was expected to drink with the people to show he was independent and truly a republican.

-Eventually, the restrictions on sugar imports from the British West Indies, combined with the development of American whiskeys, led to a decline in the drink's popularity in North America.